xh/hoist-dev-utils/README.md

 overridden for particular builds (e.g. via `webpack --env.prodBuild --env.appVersion=1.2.3` to cut a versioned 1.2.3 release).

+See the [Hoist React readme](https://github.com/exhi/hoist-react) for step-by-step details on the build process.

 ### ESLint Configuration

-This top-level hoist-dev-utils package includes a dependency on the `@xh/eslint-config` package.
+✨ This package includes a development dependency on the `@xh/eslint-config` package.
-That package exports an eslint configuration object with ExHI's coding conventions and best practices for Hoist React based development.
+[That package](https://github.com/exhi/eslint-config) exports an eslint configuration object with ExHI's coding conventions and best practices for Hoist React based development.

-Applications can use these rules for their own ESLint config by specifying their `.eslintrc` file as
+Applications that already have `@xh/hoist-dev-utils` as a dependency can use these rules for their own ESLint config by specifying their `.eslintrc` file as simply:
-simply:

 ```
 {